wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-manage-ambari.md

 <properties
-   pageTitle="Monitor and manage HDInsight clusters using the Apache Ambari Web UI | Windows Azure" description="Learn how to use Ambari to monitor and manage Linux-based HDInsight clusters.
+   pageTitle="Monitor and manage HDInsight clusters using the Apache Ambari Web UI | Azure" description="Learn how to use Ambari to monitor and manage Linux-based HDInsight clusters.
 In this document, you will learn how to use the Ambari Web UI included with HDInsight clusters." services="hdinsight" documentationCenter=""